-In genetic algorithms, there are lots of kangaroos that are parachuted into the Himalayas (if the pilot didn't get lost) at random places.
+In genetic algorithms, there are lots of kangaroos that are parachuted into the Himalayas at random places.
 These kangaroos do not know that they are supposed to be looking for the top of Mt.
 Everest.
 However, every few years, you shoot the kangaroos at low altitudes and hope the ones that are left will be fruitful and multiply."